AFM PROGRAM AND CURRICULUM

 • an atmosphere of respect

-• social interaction as part of the classroom structure
+• social interaction and movement as part of the classroom structure

 • individualized programs for each student